vulkano-rs/vulkano/README.md

 | [Ash](https://github.com/MaikKlein/ash) | August, 2016 | Low-level API for Vulkan. | Unsafe Vulkan API bindings. |
 | [Erupt](https://gitlab.com/Friz64/erupt) | April, 2020 | Low-level API for Vulkan. | Unsafe Vulkan API bindings. |

-Please note that by the current date non of the known projects in the ecosystem(including Vulkano) reached stable release versions and the final design goals, their APIs are changing from time to time in breakable way too, and there could be bugs and unfinished features too.
+Please note that by the current date none of the known projects in the ecosystem(including Vulkano) reached stable release versions and the final design goals, their APIs are changing from time to time in a breakable way too, and there could be bugs and unfinished features too.

-However, most of the projects mentioned above are already established definitive structure, all feature breaking changes will likely be straight-forward to fix in user code, and most of them are maintained.
-As such we can recommend to start using any of them in the 3rd party code.
+However, most of the projects mentioned above are already established definitive structures, all feature breaking changes will likely be straightforward to fix in user code, and most of them are maintained.
+As such we can recommend using any of them in the 3rd party code.
-The choice depends on the end project's goals and requirements, and we recommend examining actual set of their features and API capabilities beforehand.
+The choice depends on the end project's goals and requirements, and we recommend examining their actual set of features and API capabilities beforehand.

 ### Projects using Vulkano

-We started collecting this list just recently, and will be appreciated if you help us by contributing(opening a PR) into [README.md](https://github.com/vulkano-rs/vulkano/blob/master/README.md).
+We started collecting this list just recently and it would be appreciated if you help us by contributing(opening a PR) into [README.md](https://github.com/vulkano-rs/vulkano/blob/master/README.md).

 | Project Name | Description |